-John Tavener's music will be performed at Bridgewater Hall on Sun 7 July.
+John Tavener's music was performed as part of MIF13.
 For more information, please visit the event page by following the link in the left hand panel.

 John Tavener was born in Wembley Park in Middlesex on 28 January 1944.
 He was educated at Arnold House and Highgate, where he was a music scholar.
 During childhood he showed a deep affinity for elemental sounds and for music, though less for its formal study, preferring to improvise on the piano.
 As a choirboy at Arnold House he wrote several carols and hymns, influenced by his Presbyterian upbringing, but his first significant piece was Duo Concertante for trombone and piano in 1960.
 Other works written prior to his scholarship to the Royal Academy of Music in 1962 include Credo (1961), a setting of Genesis (1962) and Three Holy Sonnets of John Donne, completed in 1962 but not premiered until 1964.
 These early works show the beginning of the lasting influence of Stravinsky.
 By this time Tavener was under the tutelage of Lennox Berkeley and David Lumsdaine at the Academy, and only two years away from writing the work that would bring him the attention of a much wider audience: this was The Whale (1966), premiered in 1968 by the London Sinfonietta at their inaugural concert and released on The Beatles' Apple Records label.